McLaren on cusp of constructors' title after 1-2 qualifying in Abu Dhabi | TSN

 McLaren on cusp of constructors' title after 1-2 qualifying in Abu Dhabi

+Norris has been with McLaren since his F1 debut in 2019 and didn't win a race until this year.
+He said Saturday that he'd had offers over that time from teams that could have given him a shot at winning races earlier, but he wanted to stay and turn around McLaren, one of F1's most storied teams.

+“I had those opportunities, but I believed and I wanted to simply do it with McLaren.
+I wanted to do it with the guys who gave me my opportunity in Formula 1,” he said.

-Norris' last lap put him .209 of a second faster than Piastri, with Ferrari's Carlos Sainz Jr. .020 further back.
-Nico Hulkenberg was a surprise fourth for Haas and champion Max Verstappen fifth.
+Norris' last lap made him .209 of a second faster than Piastri, with Ferrari's Carlos Sainz Jr. .020 further back.
+Nico Hulkenberg was a surprise fourth for Haas — but later got a three-place grid penalty for overtaking in the pit exit tunnel — and champion Max Verstappen fifth.

 Sainz's teammate Charles Leclerc was 14th in the second part of qualifying and already has a 10-place grid penalty, likely ending Ferrari's hopes of overhauling McLaren's 21-point lead in the constructors' standings.

-Seven-time F1 champion Lewis Hamilton is set to start his last race with Mercedes from 18th on the grid after a bizarre incident wrecked his final qualifying lap.
+Seven-time F1 champion Hamilton qualified 18th for his last race with Mercedes after a bizarre incident wrecked his final qualifying lap.
+He’s set to be 16th on the grid Sunday because of other drivers' penalties.

 A plastic pole marking the inside of a corner was knocked loose by Kevin Magnussen's Haas and Hamilton drove over it, leaving the object jammed under his Mercedes.